Lonetree’s Ghost Cathedral

 In 1902, enough settlers had arrived in Lone Tree that a third post office was established (with the name spelled as Lonetree, no space) and it would serve the town until closure in 1957.
 According to North Dakota Place Names by Douglas Wick, the peak population of Lonetree was 75 residents in 1920.

 According to a post made by an anonymous visitor in a ghost town forum, there were five remaining residents in Lonetree as of 2010.
 This ghost cathedral is one of the few historic structures remaining in town.

 Do you know more about Lonetree, or this old church?
 Please leave a comment below.

 Inside the main floor church sanctuary.

-If you enjoy Ghosts of North Dakota, please consider placing a book order from our online store to help us offset substantial bandwidth and hosting costs.
+If you enjoy Ghosts of North Dakota, please consider placing a book order to help us offset substantial bandwidth and hosting costs.
 Your support is always appreciated.

 A look in the basement of the church.

 There are one or two more derelict places in Lone Tree.